mkb79/freeletics-python/README.md

 ## Requirements

-freeletics needs at least *Python 3.7*.
+freeletics needs at least _Python 3.8_.

 It depends on the following packages:

-* httpx >= 0.24.0
+- httpx >= 0.24.0
-* pyjwt
+- pyjwt

 ## Installation

 This package is not on PyPi at this moment.
 To install freeletics you have to clone it from this repo.

 ```shell